tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 Alternatively, an DTLS-specific mechanism may be used, as described in
 {{!I-D.tschofenig-tls-dtls-rrc}}.

+DTLS implementations MUST silently discard records with bad MACs or that are otherwise invalid.

 # Examples

 {{dtls-example2}} shows an example exchange where a CID is